cephidstar/learnworks_public/BigQuery.md

 Step 2.
 Click View Dataset.
 If prompted again, click View Dataset again.

-The 'bigquery-public-data' dataset appears in the Explorer pane of the console.
+The 'bigquery-public-data' dataset appears in the Explorer pane of the console, on the left.

 ![](/assets/images/BigQuery_Public_dataset.png)